 Your kitchen is one of the most important rooms in the house — and often of the least accessible.
-To create a mobility friendly kitchen, you’ll have to customize cabinets, countertops and more to suit your lifestyle.
+To create a wheelchair friendly kitchen, you’ll have to customize cabinets, countertops and more to suit your lifestyle.
 Though these renovations sound expensive, you may qualify for grants or other funds to make these changes to your home.

 Widen Work Areas

 The first step for your kitchen renovation is to ensure you can easily get into your kitchen and turn your wheelchair.
-To meet American Disabilities Act Standards for Accessible Designs, all kitchen work areas should be at least 40 inches wide for pass-through kitchens or 60 inches wide in U-shaped kitchens.
+To meet American Disabilities Act Standards for Accessible Designs, all wheelchair friendly kitchen work areas should be at least 40 inches wide for pass-through kitchens or 60 inches wide in U-shaped kitchens.
 These size work areas should allow you to use your wheelchair while allowing others to also work in the kitchen.

 To meet these standards, you may have to remove existing kitchen islands or install a smaller island.